laravel/docs/queues.md

 <a name="systemd-configuration"></a>
 ## Systemd configuration

-Systemd comes already shipped with most linux flavours already. to configure you would need to create a new `service`.
+Systemd comes shipped with most linux flavours already. to configure you would need to create a new `service`.
 Examine output of `systemctl status` command to figure out where `*.service` files are located.
 Then create a new file of your own.

 ```
 [Unit]